AriFordsham/GHCWiki/building/preparation/mac-osx.md

 In both cases, you need to [ register](https://developer.apple.com/programs/register/) as an Apple developer first (free).

+### OS X 10.9 Mavericks: Clang

+Start by installing the latest Xcode or command line tools as per above.
+Then install a clang wrapper and update your GHC settings file ([ http://justtesting.org/post/64947952690/the-glasgow-haskell-compiler-ghc-on-os-x-10-9](http://justtesting.org/post/64947952690/the-glasgow-haskell-compiler-ghc-on-os-x-10-9) for instructions)

 ### Previous versions of OS X and Xcode